Dressel books 50m free Olympic title defense

 The time makes him the fourth-fastest in the world this year, a list led by Australian Cameron McEvoy.

+"I knew it was one of my toughest nights," said Dressel, who would return to top the times in the 100m butterfly semi-finals in 50.79sec.

+"(I was) not feeling great or anything special, so I just had to gut it out tonight."

-With his wife, Meghan, celebrating in the stands with their four-month-old son, August, in her arms, Dressel gave a mighty fist pump before acknowledging the crowd.
+With his wife, Meghan, celebrating in the stands with their four-month-old son, August, in her arms, Dressel checked the 50m free scoreboard and gave a mighty fist pump before acknowledging the crowd.

 Chris Guiliano, winner of the 100m free and runner-up in the 200m free this week, was second in 21.69 -- with Matt King shut out of the Olympic berths by an agonizing one-hundredth of a second as he finished third in 21.70.